S0AndS0/curriculum-vitae/curriculum-vitae.md

 it is; race-less, genderless, and not associated to any region or religion.

-## Why are there no dates listed in "Commercial Entities and Non-Profits" section?
+## Why no dates listed in "Commercial Entities and Non-Profits"?

 Again to reduce opportunities for unconscious reader biases, plus this CV is